OAWest/wp-theme/README.md

 # OAWest

-Welcome to the public repository for the Western Region, Order of the Arrow WordPress tempate.
+Welcome to the public repository for the Western Region, Order of the Arrow WordPress template.
 The Western Region consists of 14 sections throughout the Western United States, Hawaii Alaska, and Japan.

-## To Do:

-* Header background image upload at a smaller resolution

 ## Fork Us